Do You See the Light (Looking For): Chart performance

-Alan Jones from Music Week rated the track four out of five, picking it as Pick of the Week.
-He complimented the new singer, Niki Haris, that "has settled in extraordinary well", and described it as "another typically tense and NRG-etically smacking workout (shades of Giorgio Moroder abound), with enough melody in the haunting title refrain to make it another winner over the store counter as well as on the nation's dancefloors."
-Tim Jeffery from the RM Dance Update wrote, "Introed by a very pop vocal and launching into a throbbing Hi-NRG grove, this is more commercial than their normal material.
-The production is a little lightweight, with the emphasis more on the melody than the bass and rhythm."
-He added, "Sure to be a chart hit, but not so big in the clubs as "Rhythm Is A Dancer"."
-Sian Pattenden from Smash Hits gave "Do You See the Light (Looking For)" three out of five, describing it as "a Hi-NRG disco-type thing with no stupid rhymes."

 Music video

 A music video was produced to promote the single, featuring Niki Haris.
 It is composed of a series of scenes of nature, opening with a desert landscape in sunrise.
 As the day continues, clouds are moving through the sky.
 In the middle of the picture is a constant golden frame, where Harris performs in.
 It appears throughout the whole video and she is surrounded by many lit candles.
 As the video ends, the sun goes down over the desert again.
 It received heavy rotation on MTV Europe.